-Moses has led the Fiesta Sports Foundation with an approach that infuses the organization’s rich history with innovation, enhancing the Fiesta Sports Foundation reputation as a national player in college football and an impactful local community leader across the state of Arizona.
+Moses has led the Fiesta Sports Foundation with an approach that leverages the organization’s rich history and combines it with innovation, enhancing the Fiesta Sports Foundation reputation as a national player in college football and an impactful local community leader across the state of Arizona.

-Under his direction, the organization previously known as the “Fiesta Bowl Organization” rebranded to the Fiesta Sports Foundation, cemented its place within the expanded College Football Playoff and created a new football engagement department that has more deeply integrated the organization into youth and scholastic tackle and flag football across Arizona.
-He has built a team that is delivering in new and enhanced ways on the Foundation’s mission is to produce positive economic impact and distribute charitable resources across the state of Arizona through world-class sporting events, unparalleled hospitality and life-changing community impact.
+Under his direction, the organization previously known as the “Fiesta Bowl Organization” has rebranded to the Fiesta Sports Foundation and launched its first integrated organizational marketing campaign to communicate the year-round breadth and scope of the Foundation’s activities and impact.
+Moses has restructured the Foundation to install greater expertise and experience in the areas of community engagement and donor development, volunteer engagement, event management, marketing and finance.
+The Fiesta Bowl has cemented its place within the expanded College Football Playoff system while the Foundation has increased its 50-plus years of positive community impact for the State of Arizona.
+The Foundation is delivering in new and enhanced ways to its mission -- produce positive economic impact and distribute charitable resources across the state of Arizona through world-class sporting events, unparalleled hospitality and life-changing community impact.

-For more than two decades, Moses has built successful ventures for sports and entertainment properties through the creation of innovative events and development of community-centric programming and elevated teams and organizations as an attorney, entrepreneur, economic development professional and chief executive.
+For more than two decades, Moses has built successful ventures for sports and entertainment properties through the creation of innovative events and development of community-centric programming and as a leader in elevating teams and organizations.
+He arrived in Arizona with a proven track record as an attorney, entrepreneur, economic development professional and chief executive.

-Moses joined the Fiesta Sports Foundation after serving as President and General Manager of Nashville Superspeedway, making him the first Black person to hold that title at any NASCAR track in the sport’s history.
+Prior to joining the Fiesta Sports Foundation, Moses was President & GM of Nashville Superspeedway, making him the first Black person to hold that title at any NASCAR track in the sport’s history.
 Moses led the efforts to reopen and revitalize the Nashville Superspeedway – which had been dormant for nearly 10 years.
-The sold-out inaugural Ally 400 on Father’s Day 2021 marked the first NASCAR Cup Series race for facility, the first Cup Series race in the Nashville market since 1984 and the first full grandstand sellout for NASCAR since the start of the COVID-19 pandemic.
+The sold-out inaugural Ally 400 on Father’s Day 2021 marked the first NASCAR Cup Series race for the facility, the first Cup Series race in the Nashville market since 1984 and the first full grandstand sellout for NASCAR since the start of the COVID-19 pandemic.

-Moses’ last stop in Washington was as the founding President of the DC Defenders of the newly-launched XFL spring professional football league, where he guided all aspects of the team’s business operations and fan experience.
-The team quickly climbed to become the standard bearer of the league in the areas of gameday experience, ticket sales, corporate partnerships, content and community engagement.
+Moses' last stop in Washington was as the founding President of the DC Defenders of the newly launched XFL spring professional football league, where he guided all aspects of the team's business operations and fan experience.
+The team quickly became a standard bearer of the league in the areas of gameday experience, ticket sales, corporate partnerships, content and community engagement.

-Prior to entering the sports and entertainment space, Moses excelled in a career that included being the first Director of the District of Columbia’s Department of Small and Local Business Development, as a Director of Business Development and Senior Legal Counsel at AOL, and as an attorney at Dow Lohnes PLLC and Fisch Sigler, LLP.
-He served as an adjunct professor in the renowned Sports Industry Management Program at Georgetown University’s School of Continuing Studies.
+Before his career in the sports and entertainment space, Moses excelled in a career that included being the first Director of the District of Columbia's newly constituted Department of Small and Local Business Development, as Director of Business Development and Senior Legal Counsel at AOL and as an attorney at Dow Lohnes PLLC and Fisch Sigler, LLP.
+He served as an adjunct professor in the renowned Sports Industry Management Program at Georgetown University's School of Continuing Studies.

-Moses currently serves as a National Trustee for Boys & Girls Clubs of America – Pacific Region, on the board of directors for the McLendon Foundation, on the board of trustees for Cumberland University and the board of directors for the DC Jazz Festival.
-He is a frequent guest speaker for public and private companies, civic organizations, nonprofits and sports organizations, including The Hershey Company, Dow, Graphic Packaging International, BIC, Match Group, Nestle, Kindred Hospitals, Belmont University, and Kappa Alpha Psi Fraternity, Inc. among others.
+A devoted advocate for the communities where he lives and works, Moses currently serves as a national trustee for Boys & Girls Clubs of America – Pacific Region, a board member for USA Fencing, a board member for Teach for America – Phoenix, a board member of the McLendon Foundation, a board of trustees member for Cumberland University, a board member for the DC Jazz Festival and Experience Scottsdale and on the executive committee of Coca-Cola Bowl Season.
+He is a frequent guest speaker for public and private companies, civic organizations, nonprofits and sports organizations, including The Hershey Company, Dow, Graphic Packaging International, BIC, Match Group, Nestle, Kindred Hospitals, Nextar Media Group, Yaamava’ Resort & Casino at San Mauel, Belmont University, and Kappa Alpha Psi Fraternity, Inc. among others.

-With a B.A. in Political Science from the University of North Carolina at Chapel Hill and J.D. from the Duke University School of Law, Moses holds an honorary Doctorate of Humane Letters from LeMoyne-Owen College and is a member of the bar in both Maryland and the District of Columbia.
+Moses received his B.A. in Political Science from the University of North Carolina at Chapel Hill and his J.D. from the Duke University School of Law.
+He holds an honorary Doctorate of Humane Letters from LeMoyne-Owen College and is a member of the bar in both Maryland and the District of Columbia.

 What They’re Saying about Erik Moses: